 Fundraising for climate projects

-EKOenergy does not set up its own projects, but finances projects managed by experienced organisations.
-All organisations work in close cooperation with local partners, and all selected projects are part of larger, long lasting and ambitious projects.
+EKOenergy does not set up its own projects, but donates to projects managed by experienced organisations.
+Most importantly, the organisations work in close cooperation with local partners.
+The selected projects are also a part of larger, long lasting and ambitious projects.

-The projects are selected via a transparent and open selection process, in which sellers and consumers are actively involved.
+Licensed sellers and EKOenergy consumers are actively involved in the selection.
+As a result, the projects are selected through a transparent and open process.
 The final decision is taken by the EKOenergy Board.

 Earlier projects, financed in 2015-2016